St. Joseph's Convent, The Motherhouse

 With a dwindling number of Sisters of Mercy living in the large Motherhouse at 605 Stevens Avenue, the sisters decided to close their Motherhouse in 2005 and sell the 18.98 acre property on which it stands.
 The Motherhouse, once home to scores of nuns, has been vacant for years except for minimal use as administrative offices or use of the chapel by the McAuley students and staff.
 Since 1865 the Sisters of Mercy have created a long legacy of compassion and community service that remains in their affiliations at Mercy Hospital, Saint Joseph's College, and Catherine McAuley High School.

-Although the project has received all its planning approvals, the project is on hold.
-An appeal to the finding by Maine Superior Court Justice Warren that the rezoning of the parcel by the City of Portland was consistent with the City’s Comprehensive Plan was filed by neighborhood residents.
-That appeal will be heard in the next two to four months.
-Landmarks supports the rehabilitation of the Motherhouse into senior housing as it provides a compatible reuse of the building, much needed housing, and the work will be undertaken in a manner that meets the Secretary of the Interiors Standards for Historic Preservation in order to receive historic tax credits.
-The proposed new construction is set back from the Motherhouse and is a compatible use.
+Work is underway!
+After an period of inactivity pending an appeal filed by neighborhood residents to the Maine Supreme Judicial Court interior demolition is now underway.
+The court found in late 2016 that the city acted within it authority when it approved rezoning the parcel to allow greater density.
+Landmarks has supported the rehabilitation of the Motherhouse into senior housing as it provides a compatible reuse of the building, much needed housing, and the work will be undertaken in a manner that meets the Secretary of the Interiors Standards for Historic Preservation in order to receive historic tax credits.
+The proposed new construction of 161 market rate apartments behind the Motherhouse is set back from the historic building and is a compatible use.
 The new construction will help finance the rehabilitation project and is integral to a successful reuse of the historic building.

 What You Can Do